 Johnson is not required for this course, but I will note where chapters from this book fit for those interested in a more political perspective.

-Evaluation: Your performance in this course will be evaluated on the basis of 2 examinations (worth 100 points each); and 1 paper (worth 100 points).
+Evaluation: Your performance in this course will be evaluated on the basis of 2 examinations (worth 100 points each); 4 tutorial papers, and 1 research paper (worth 100 points).
 To receive an A, you must earn at least 90 percent of the points available.
 To pass the course you must earn at last 60 percent of the points available.
 Grades between these limits will be determined on the basis of your performance relative to that of the class as a whole.

 Examination format.
 Both exams will have the following format: about 40% short answer questions and about 60% essays.
 In general there will be more questions of both types than must be answered, so you will have some choice (though there is often one mandatory question which everyone must answer).
 Exams must be written in blue books, which you must supply.

 Research paper.
 Every student in the course is required to produce a research paper on some aspect of the political economy trade and/or migration policy considered historically.
 Thus, you might want to pursue some historical episode of trade policy in more detail, or develop an interpretation alternative (or complementary) to those developed in the readings or lectures.
 Alternatively, you might develop a comparative analysis of immigration policy in another country over some well-defined historical period (e.g. Argentina’s immigration policy at the end of the 19th century).
 Whatever you choose, remember that the core of the paper must be positive political-economic analysis.
 These papers must be original work, plagiarism will not be tolerated.
 Broadly speaking, I expect papers in the 15-20 page range (i.e. about 3,750-5,000 words).
-To ensure that topics are well-established and suitable for the course, I require a proposal due no later than the fifth week of the course (i.e. 21 September).
+To ensure that topics are well-established and suitable for the course, I require a proposal due no later than the fifth week of the course (i.e.14 February).
 Late proposals will result in a 10 point penalty to be assessed on the paper’s final score.
-Research papers are due at the last regular meeting of the course (i.e. 2 December).
+Research papers are due at the last regular meeting of the course (i.e. 2 May).
 Late papers will not be accepted, and will earn a score of 0 points.

 Some Good Advice (At No Extra Charge): First, keep current with the reading.
 Second, ask questions in class.
 If you read something and it is unclear and then it is unclear during lecture, ask about it.
 Your classmates will probably thank you.
 This is one of the few ways, before an exam, that I can gauge how the material is getting across.
 Finally, come see me during my office hours.
 This is another opportunity to get clarification and help on material about which you are unclear.
 But don’t wait until the last minute, by then it is usually too late.